tak-ima1q84/dev/DOCUMENTATION_INDEX.md

-# Documentation Index
+# Documentation Index - v4

-Complete guide to all documentation files in insight-manager-v3.
+Complete guide to all documentation files in insight-manager-v4 (AWS Lightsail).

 ---